2024 - The Year That The Wind Died

 20240407 121840

 Down at a very muddy Busted, the Pond Life went out on very small kit.
 Ciaran winged (4m), Nick powered through on 4.7m on 115 and a considerable amount of drugs.
 While Richard said it was all too much for him after hanging onto 3.7.
 Paddy D of course sailed well on 4m while I charged about on my smallest kit – 4.2 on my quad.
 It was manageable a lot of the time until it wasn’t.
-The gusty bits when they came last a few minutes but must have been above 50 knots.
+The gusty bits when they came lasted a few minutes but must have been above 50 knots.
 All survived but it was tough going.
 And this was after Kathleen had gone.

 20240407 121916